Kyle Tucker Player Props: Astros vs. Rays

-The Houston Astros, including Kyle Tucker (.429 batting average in his past 10 games), take on starter Shane McClanahan and the Tampa Bay Rays at Minute Maid Park, Friday at 8:10 PM ET.
+Kyle Tucker -- with a slugging percentage of .794 in his past 10 games, including four home runs -- will be in action for the Houston Astros against the Tampa Bay Rays, with Taj Bradley on the mound, on July 29 at 7:15 PM ET.

-In his previous game he had a hitless performance (0-for-1) against the Rangers.
+In his previous game he had a one-hit showing (1-for-4) against the Rays.

 Kyle Tucker Game Info & Props vs. the Rays